 If you take money out in this way, you may only be able to receive tax relief on up to £4,000 a year.
 If you exceed this figure, you may need to pay tax to HMRC.
 This is known as the money purchase annual allowance (MPAA).

-The value of investments can go down as well as up, so you may get back less than you invest.
-This information is not a personal recommendation for any particular product, service or course of action.
-Pension and retirement planning can be complex, so if you are unsure about the suitability of a pension investment, retirement service or any action you need to take, please contact Fidelity’s Retirement Service on 0800 084 5045 or refer to an authorised financial adviser.
+Pension and retirement planning can be complex, so if you are unsure about the suitability of a pension investment, retirement service or any action you need to take, please contact us on 0800 368 6882, Monday to Friday, 9am - 5pm, or refer to an authorised financial adviser.
 Pension money cannot normally be withdrawn until age 55.